Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 5. Structural Challenges and Design Responses

-5.1 Polarization and Majoritarian Capture
+5.1 Polarisation and Majoritarian Capture

-5.1.1 Condition:
+5.1.1 Condition

 Winner-take-all dynamics permit long-term exclusion.

-5.1.2 Design Response:
+5.1.2 Design Response

-5.1.3 Effect:
+5.1.3 Effect

-5.1.4 Risk of Inaction:
+5.1.4 Risk of Inaction

-Persistent instability and declining legitimacy.
+Persistent instability and declining institutional legitimacy.

-5.2 Judicial Politicization
+5.2 Judicial Politicisation

-5.2.1 Condition:
+5.2.1 Condition

 Partisan appointment dynamics weaken public confidence.

-5.2.2 Design Response:
+5.2.2 Design Response

-5.2.3 Effect:
+5.2.3 Effect

-5.2.4 Risk of Inaction:
+5.2.4 Risk of Inaction

-5.3 Racial and Economic Inequality
+5.3 Civic and Economic Inequality

-5.3.1 Condition:
+5.3.1 Condition

-5.3.2 Design Response:
+5.3.2 Design Response

-5.3.3 Effect:
+5.3.3 Effect

-Inclusion becomes institutional rather than discretionary.
+Inclusion becomes structural rather than discretionary.

-5.3.4 Risk of Inaction:
+5.3.4 Risk of Inaction

 5.4 Electoral System Vulnerabilities

-5.4.1 Condition:
+5.4.1 Condition

-Uneven electoral administration across states.
+Uneven electoral administration across jurisdictions.

-5.4.2 Design Response:
+5.4.2 Design Response

-5.4.3 Effect:
+5.4.3 Effect

-5.4.4 Risk of Inaction:
+5.4.4 Risk of Inaction

 Continued disputes over electoral credibility.

-5.5 Federal Disunity and State Incoherence
+5.5 Federal Disunity and Institutional Fragmentation

-5.5.1 Condition:
+5.5.1 Condition

-5.5.2 Design Response:
+5.5.2 Design Response

-5.5.3 Effect:
+5.5.3 Effect

 Federalism remains decentralised but structurally coherent.

-5.5.4 Risk of Inaction:
+5.5.4 Risk of Inaction

-Divergence of constitutional standards.
+Fragmentation of constitutional standards.

-6. Structural Parallels with United States Governance
+6. Structural Alignment with United States Governance

 7. Implementation Pathways